-Please welcome author Stephanie Campisi who presents eight diversity picture books about belonging and friendship.
-We are also giving away a copy of her book, The Ugly Dumpling.
-Please fill out the Rafflecopter at the bottom to win!
+Please welcome author Stephanie Campisi who presents eight diverse picture books about belonging and friendship.

 The below list of picture books touches on themes of belonging, friendship, identity, and sense of self–all topics explored in my debut picture book The Ugly Dumpling.